Ecosystem-based Adaptation (EbA)

-WOTR in partnership with TMG Research gGmbH, a German-based think-tank organisation, is implementing a project that proposes Ecosystem-based Adaptation (EbA) as an approach that can both contribute to reducing vulnerabilities at the local level and help governments comply with their global commitments under the Paris Agreement and Agenda 2030.
-The project´s objective is to contribute to an enabling policy environment that recognises and implements EbA on a broader scale in Guatemala and India.
-The project aims to elaborate roadmaps, prioritise EbA measures and identify avenues for integrating EbA solutions into policy and practice.
+WOTR in partnership with TMG Research gGmbH, a German-based think-tank organization, is implementing a project that proposes Ecosystem-based Adaptation (EbA) as an approach that can both contribute to reducing vulnerabilities at the local level and help governments comply with their global commitments under the Paris Agreement and Agenda 2030.
+The project´s objective is to contribute to an enabling policy environment that recognizes and implements EbA on a broader scale in Guatemala and India.
+The project aims to elaborate roadmaps, prioritize EbA measures and identify avenues for integrating EbA solutions into policy and practice.

 Insights from a water stewardship initiative in Maharashtra, India

 This blog explores the scope of the participatory governance component of EbA